Patprince317/MassSolarPV/README.md

 # MassSolarPV
-Econometric Analysis of Solar PV Installations in Massachusetts More to come shortly!
+Econometric Analysis of Solar PV Installations in Massachusetts.

+More to come shortly!